Stabilization notices and discontinued functions

 CICSPlex® SM Real-Time Analysis (RTA) is stabilized.
 Consider moving to Policy system rules or to a dedicated monitoring product such as IBM OMEGAMON for z/OS.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues either message DFHH0962 or DFHH0963 respectively, depending on whether the MRM or the SAM function is used.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues either message DFHH0962 or DFHH0963 respectively, depending on whether the MRM or the SAM function is used.

 CICSPlex SM Web User Interface